Skip to main content

 Who We Give To

-The Sierra Grant Program works to give grants quarterly to nonprofit organizations throughout each of Bank of the Sierra’s markets.
+The Sierra Grant Program works to give grants to nonprofits, government organizations, and tribal entities in the areas Bank of the Sierra serves.
 Our branches partner with local schools and community-minded organizations to achieve a common goal: improving the quality of life for individuals, families, and communities.

 When determining which organizations should be awarded Sierra Grants, Bank of the Sierra focuses on the following areas: